 Be clear.
 If you have a great theory on why the transmogrification of strategic enterprise and innovative leadership through application programming interfaces, service innovation models and deep sea exploration will be competitively advantageous, fine.
 But make sure we understand what you’re saying.
 Our media landscape is currently defined by sound bites, 60-second news stories and 280 characters.
 You’ll want your idea to be understood and easily grasped.

 Far too many thought leaders are either saying something that everyone else does, or their ideas are not relatable—there’s too much jargon.

 Be focused and consistent.
 Stick to your area of expertise — or at least within its ball park.
 Stray too far from your established area and people will get confused.
 Inherent in this advice is to know your limitations.
 You can’t be an expert on everything, so don’t try to be.
 Pick an area, and stick with it.

 Publish.
 There’s an old saying in academia: Publish or perish.
 In the era of the internet, we can alter that maxim to read, post or perish.
 This may seem like a no-brainer, but to be a thought leader — who, by definition, must have followers — you need to have an online presence.
-Tweet often, update your LinkedIn page, create a Tumblr account.
-Publish when and where you can.
+Tweet often, update your LinkedIn page, publish when and where you can.
 But don’t post for the sake of posting — quantity does not equal quality.
 Make your content meaningful.
 Post too much about too little and you risk getting lost in the glut of information, greatly diminishing your value and potentially losing your audience.